BinChenOPEN/Wood-Microstructure-Modeling/README.md

 The generated structure is saved in subfolder `FinalVolumeSlice`.
 The 3D volume is save as a set of 2D slices.

+## Results display
+Some tools can be used to display and render the generated wood microstructure, such as [Matlab Volume Viewer app](https://se.mathworks.com/help/images/ref/volumeviewer-app.html)

 ## Results
 Here it is a generated microstructure of birch
 ![Birch](Figure/Birch.png)